ongdk/lucky-draw-system/README.md

 docker-compose up -d
 ```

-2a.
+2. Create a .env file according to the .env.example

+3a.
 Start the server in dev mode

 ```
 npm install -g nodemon